schlange-git/feather-study-about-DIMO-MM/README.md

 # Feather-study-about-DIMO-MM
 ## Install
-* use `cvtorchvision.cvtransforms` instead of torchvision.transforms, run `pip install opencv-torchvision-transforms-yuzhiyang` to install the package
+* **Special attention:** use `cvtorchvision.cvtransforms` instead of torchvision.transforms, run `pip install opencv-torchvision-transforms-yuzhiyang` to install the package
+* For additional environment information, see environment.yml
 ## Use of the dataset
+### Used resource sources
+* I'm using the BigEarthNet dataset, the original data site is: https://bigearth.net/
+* Link to the original modelhttps: [//github.com/zhu-xlab/DINO-MM](https://github.com/zhu-xlab/DINO-MM)
+### Configuration of the dataset and pre-trained weights
 The original dataset uses a large number of features, I have provided both the original data and the pca data for quick verification.
 * The pca dataset can be downloaded from: https://drive.google.com/file/d/1Ijss-X50rg2_RH0I5E9_rT8_UqmPKBO0/view?usp=drive_link
 * The original dataset can be downloaded from: https://drive.google.com/file/d/12Q4ddan2cUdyS7dx2BcgnWvQJdSnjzlB/view?usp=drive_link